mautic/developer-documentation-new/docs/themes/getting_started.rst

 name
     This is the name of the Theme as displayed in Mautic. author
-    This displays in the theme manager as credit to the author of the theme. authorUrl
+    This displays in the Theme manager as credit to the author of the theme.
+Any themes added to Mautic Core will use 'Mautic Team' as the author. authorUrl
     URL used for the author link.
 features